-In Malcolm Gladwell’s “Outliers”,the author argues that the road to a sweeping success of The Beatles in the United States was paved by countless nights of playing clubs in the UK.
+In Malcolm Gladwell’s “Outliers”, the author argues that the road to the sweeping success of The Beatles in the United States was paved by countless nights of playing at clubs in the UK.

-The first layer—financial advisor mindset.
+The first layer—is the financial advisor mindset.
 “Watch those words”

 If you only take one thing away from reading this, it should be this.
 What you believe about something is critical to your success or failure.